National regulators, market institutions and other bodies

 Australian Energy Market Commission

-The Australian Energy Market Commission (AEMC), which was established in 2005, is the national rule-making and market development body for the national energy markets.
+The Australian Energy Market Commission (AEMC), established in 2005, is the national rulemaking and market development body for the national energy markets.
+It is jointly funded by the states and territories.

-The commission conducts reviews of matters under the national energy legislation either following a direction from energy ministers or on its own initiative, including reviewing the effectiveness of competition in energy markets.
+- conducts reviews of matters under national energy legislation, either following a direction from energy ministers or on its own initiative, including reviewing the effectiveness of competition in energy markets

-Its rule-making role involves managing the rule change process, and consulting and deciding on rule changes proposed by others, including the energy ministers.
+- manages the rule change process, consulting and deciding on rule changes proposed by stakeholders, including energy ministers

 Australian Competition Tribunal